pub struct Shape {

 pub fn from_json_bytes(json: &JSONBytes) -> Self

-from a JSON value using the [serde_json_bytes
+Derive a Shape from a JSON value using the [serde_json_bytes] crate.

 Source§impl Shape